jrdelgado2018/GOV1347/blogs/blog2/Blog-Two.md

 We will now consider an improved model, one which takes that factor into account.
-We will consider the statewide vote share for Democrats in the previous election, which gives a good indication of how liberal or conservative the state is.
+We will consider the statewide vote share for Democrats in the previous election, which gives a good indication of how liberal or conservative the state is (and also reflects autocorrelation between successive elections).
 We will also consider the structural effect that the party of the sitting president has on the congressional election, as congressional elections are often seen as a referendum on the performance of the president.
 We will allow the party of the sitting president interact with the Q8 unemployment rate in our model.
-This essentially gives the line a different slope when the sitting president is a Democrat, in line with \_\_\_\_’s findings that voters reward/punish politicians for unemployment differently depending on whether a Democrat is in office.
+This essentially gives the line a different slope when the sitting president is a Democrat, in line with [Wright's findings](https://www.jstor.org/stable/23357704) that voters reward/punish other politicians for unemployment differently depending on whether the sitting president is a Democrat.

 Below is a scatterplot that compares the predicted vote share to the actual vote share, and a dashed line indicating where the two would be